apache/cxf-fediz/examples/spring2Webapp/README.txt

 the FederationServlet is to illustrate the usage of the Spring Security 2 API and Configuration to get the authenticated user and to check the roles he has.
-Further, the FederationServlet shows how to access claims data (user data) which were stored in the SAML token by using the Fediz interface FederationPrincipal.
+Further, the FederationServlet shows how to access claims data (user data) which were stored in the SAML token by using the Fediz interface FedizPrincipal.
 Beyond that, the FederationServlet illustrates how to access the SAML token if required.
 The classes SecurityTokenThreadLocal.java and FederationFilter.java can be used to achieve that.
 You could get this information directly from the